“Wow, that is beautiful,” Wyn said appreciatively

 – what of them?”
 There Wyn was far from an expert.
 The only

-defence she knew Earth to have was The Doctor.
+defence she knew Earth had was The Doctor.
 Her mind presented an almost

 entirely defenceless world.
 “And the co-ordinate of this world?”